diasandre/where-to-travel/README.md

 ## Where to travel
 Start planning your next trip!

-Where to travel is a react app to get a random country to travel applying some filters
+Where to travel is a react app to find random countries to travel applying some filters

 ## Installation